kimjoar/writings/understanding-backbone.md

  });
 ```

-Now we can remove some code from our views as Backbone views set `el`
+Now that we have introduced Backbone views, we can remove the `this.$`
-automatically when it is passed in when instantiating a view, and as it
-already has a `this.$` helper:
+helper, as it is defined in Backbone.
+We can also no longer need to
+set `this.el` ourselves, as Backbone does it automatically when a view
+is instantiated with an HTML element.

 ```diff
  var events = _.clone(Backbone.Events);